WHO IS LPIE?

 - Psychology interns

-- LPIE Art, Science, and Social Studies units provided by PIE instructors
+- LPIE Art, Science, and Social Studies units provided by LPIE instructors

 - Science and Art Fairs